dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 Human: Hello, who are you?
 AI: Greeting!
 I am an AI research assistant.
 How can I help you today?
-Human: Can you tell me about the creation of blackholes?
+Human: Can you tell me about the creation of black holes?
 AI:
 ```